Guitar Build Process

 Setting up the height of the saw guide

-Check after slotting 0th fret (doesn't matter if it's not right, we're going to cut all the way through on that one)
+Check depth after slotting 0th fret (doesn't matter if it's not right, we're going to cut all the way through on that one)

 Cutting fret slots